 - Two feral swine species: wild pigs and wild boars.

-The most common animals you’re likely to see are rabbits, gray foxes, opossums, skunks, raccoons, black bears, white-tail deer, and squirrels.
-Eastern coyotes, red foxes, ermines, and weasels live all over the state.
+The most common animals you’re likely to see are rabbits, gray foxes, spiders, opossums, skunks, raccoons, black bears, ticks, white-tail deer, and squirrels.
+Eastern coyotes, red foxes, deer, ermines, and weasels live all over the state.
 The mountain streams are home to trout, walleyes, perches, bluegills, and catfish.

 The Official Animal of West Virginia